Common Products are profiles that list the substances that are most commonly present in

 a given product type (e.g., vinyl composition tile).
 We use these profiles to provide

-building product guidance on our sister website,
+building product guidance on the

 A Common Product profile (CP) is a list of substances that are most commonly present in a product type (vinyl composition tile, for example) as delivered to building sites in North America.
 The profiles are not specific to any manufacturer.